Veridise/veridise-docs/vanguard/detectors/unchecked-return.md

 This function sends native currency using a low-level call.
 This call will return a result indicating whether the call was successful.
-Since the function doesn't check this success result, the function's assumption that the transfer has succeeeded isn't guaranteed to be true which could lead to vulnerabilities later in the function.
+Since the function doesn't check this success result, the function's assumption that the transfer has succeeeded isn't guaranteed to be true, which could lead to vulnerabilities later in the function.

 ### Vanguard Output